 Whether you carry homeowners insurance, condo insurance, or even renters insurance, your home policy will provide you with liability coverage protection.
 In addition to covering most personal injuries and property losses that third parties may experience while on your property, this also covers damages caused by your children or pets, charges of libel and slander, and certain other types of liability charges, depending on your policy.

-Independent insurance agents in the Trusted Choice® network have offices throughout Maryland and are available to answer your questions about liability insurance.
+Independent insurance agents in our network have offices throughout Maryland and are available to answer your questions about liability insurance.
 These agents can assist you with determining your coverage needs and can work with a number of insurance providers to provide you with a selection of competitively-priced policies that meet your needs.

 Contact an agent near you to get more information and to start comparing umbrella insurance quotes in Maryland.